afsalthaj/golem-timeline/README.md

 ## TimeLine-Golem (A work in progress)

-Forget imperative style and extremely complex and hefty complex data piplelines and streaming (that probably using Spark and python/df, SQL queries) with the help of Timeline paper from Conviva backed by durable execution of Golem.
+Forget imperative style and extremely complex and hefty data piplelines and streaming (probably with Spark and python/df, SQL queries) with the help of Timeline paper from Conviva backed by durable execution of Golem.

 https://www.cidrdb.org/cidr2023/papers/p22-milner.pdf